adamrork/HybFilter/README.md

 All cleaned "FAA" and "FNA" files will be written to `FAA/` and `FNA/` respectively.
 To denote they have been processed, the suffix "_sR" (samples removed) will be added to each file's basename.
 The directory `IDS/` will contain one file listing those samples which passed the filter and whose sequences were retained in your output loci files.

+## Rationale

+### 01_cleanHybpiper.sh

+This script was written primarily to make the data written to the HybPiper base directory easier to navigate.
+An added benefit, especially for HPC users, is that the removal of the gene directories also frees up substantial disk space and inode allocation.

+### 02_removePtc.sh

+This script was written primarily to remove sequences containing premature termination codons (ptc).
+Although many such ptc may be artifacts, the product of sequencing or assembly errors, those which are real could imply that the sequences containing them are pseudogenes.
+In the context of a standard phylogenetic analysis, such data might not only be low-signal, but high-noise due to relaxed selection.
+This could, of course, be tested on a sequence-by-sequence basis and clearly pseudogenized sequences filtered out; this approach represents a blunt yet effective one for handling such data.

+### 03_removeLoci.sh

+This script was written primarily to remove loci which are represented by a small proportion of the total samples analyzed via HybPiper.
+Imagine a locus represented by only 10 of the 100 samples analyzed by HybPiper.
+That locus will thus be comprised of at least 90% ambiguous data distributed across 90% of the samples in the final phylogenetic analysis.
+Especially if we assume the species for which sequences did not assemble do actually possess that locus in their genomes, the inclusion of such a locus has the potential to introduce noise and uncertainty into the analysis.
+Amplified across multiple sparsely-assembled loci, the potential to introduce substantial noise and uncertainty exists.
+This is an issue that must be considered when working with hDNA in museomics contexts especially; the lack of sequence assembly could be related to several factors such as specimen storage conditions, specimen age, mistakes made during DNA extraction, library preparation, sequencing, etc.

+### 04_removeSamples.sh

+This script was written primarily to remove samples which are represented by a small proportion of the total loci assembled via HybPiper.
+Imagine a sample represented by only 10 of the 100 loci assembled by HybPiper.
+That sample will thus be comprised of a substantial proportion of ambiguous data in the final phylogenetic analysis.
+Especially if we assume such a sample does actually possess most of those 100 loci in its genome, the inclusion of such a sample has the potential to introduce noise and uncertainty into the analysis.
+Amplified across multiple loci-poor samples, the potential to introduce substantial noise and uncertainty exists.
+This is an issue that must be considered when working with hDNA in museomics contexts especially; the lack of sequence assembly could be related to several factors such as specimen storage conditions, specimen age, mistakes made during DNA extraction, library preparation, sequencing, etc.